archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

 This style guide for Arches is built on top of the standard Vue.js and TypeScript style guides.
 As such, it inherits and extends the conventions and best practices outlined in those guides.
 Any coding style, formatting, or conventions not explicitly covered in this document should be referenced from the official Vue.js and TypeScript style guides.
 It's important to maintain consistency with these standard guidelines to ensure compatibility and familiarity for developers working with Vue.js and TypeScript projects.

 - For Vue.js, you can refer to the `official Vue style guide <https://vuejs.org/style-guide/>`_.
-- For TypeScript, you can refer to the `official TypeScript style guide <https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html>`_.
+- For TypeScript, you can refer to the `Google TypeScript Style Guide <https://google.github.io/styleguide/tsguide.html>`_.

 Contributions
 =============